 In need of a fresh twist on your fitness routine?
-Dumbbells, barbells, and kettlebells are all functional tools that offer a large range of exercise options, but a medicine ball can give your routine a whole different range of opportunities.
+Dumbbells, barbells, and kettlebells are all functional tools that offer a large range of exercise options, but a medicine ball workout can give your routine a whole different range of opportunities.

 Medicine balls have been around for almost 3,000 years when Persian wrestlers trained with bladders that were filled with sand.
 In ancient Greece, the famous physician Hippocrates filled stuffed animal skins with sand to create medicine balls.
 His patients would throw the balls back and forth as part of their injury rehabilitation.